trent30/ffmpeg_cut/README.md

 `ptyhon ffmpeg_cut.py 3 11 file.mp4`

 The output filename is automatically generate to not erase existing files.
-The left zero are not mandatory : 1:42 means 1 minute and 42 seconds.
+The left zero are not mandatory, `1:42` means 1 minute and 42 seconds.

 ## License